woldann/NThread/README.md

 ### DLL Injection Example

-The `dllinjecter` example demonstrates how to perform DLL injection by hijacking an existing thread in the target process without using traditional remote thread creation methods.
-You can find the example source here: [`examples/dllinjecter.c`](examples/dllinjecter.c)
+The `dllinjector` example demonstrates how to perform DLL injection by hijacking an existing thread in the target process without using traditional remote thread creation methods.
+You can find the example source here: [`examples/dllinjector.c`](examples/dllinjector.c)

 ---